Año Nuevo State Marine Reserve, and Greyhound Rock State Marine Conservation Area

 Año Nuevo SMR encompasses many ecosystem types, including windswept sandy beaches, rocky intertidal zones, coastal marshes, and nearshore surfgrass beds.
 Its deeper waters are home to a combination of rocky reef and sandy seafloor, dropping off to depths of about 175 feet.

-Greyhound Rock County Park was initially set aside by Santa Cruz County to allow access to shore fishing along Highway 1.
-Shore fishing is still allowed recreationally by hook-and-line within the SMCA.
+Greyhound Rock County Park was initially set aside by Santa Cruz County to allow shore fishing along Highway 1.
+Recreational shore fishing with hook-and-line gear is still allowed within the SMCA.
 This area is renowned for wildlife viewing, with thousands of northern elephant seals coming ashore to mate and pup on the beach at Año Nuevo every winter and many species of seabirds using offshore rocks for resting, breeding, and nesting.

 Regulations